-The adverse impact of development on important coastal regions has prompted the State of Michigan to pursue all means of protecting its coastal areas.
+The adverse impact of development on important coastal regions has prompted the State of Michigan to implement protection of its coastal areas.
 Approximately 80 percent of Michigan's coast is currently within private ownership, making resource protection difficult.
 The growth in seasonal homes along the coasts has resulted in land fragmentation that disrupts natural wildlife corridors and removal of beneficial beach vegetation, adversely impacting fish populations and water chemistry.
 Unmanaged logging and mineral extraction activities threaten the character of the coast.